opendxl-community/opendxl-file-transfer-client-python/doc/sdk/basicsendfilerequestexample.rst

 Basic Send File Request Example
 ===============================

-The sample uses a client application wrapper to send a file via the DXL fabric to the request callback for storage.
+The sample uses a client application wrapper to send a file to a File Transfer service via the DXL fabric.
 The progress and result of the file storage operation are displayed to the console.

 Prerequisites